siyia2/iso-commander/README.md

 2) Download and compile from source with `make`.
 3) If on arch or on an arch based distro, install with `yay -S iso-commander`.

+🏆 Credits
-Special thanks to original authors:
+Special thanks to the original authors of the conversion tools:

-- Salvatore Santagati (mdf2iso)
+* Salvatore Santagati (mdf2iso)
-- Grégory Kokanosky (nrg2iso)
+* Grégory Kokanosky (nrg2iso)
-- Danny Kurniawan and Kerry Harris (ccd2iso)
+* Danny Kurniawan and Kerry Harris (ccd2iso)

-  I only moved over their original code in modern C++ and added an 8mb read/write buffer to increase conversion performance.
+ Note: Original code modernized and performance optimized in C++.